 Actually, his name is Pyotr Smirnov.
-He started out life as a Russian serf (basically at the bottom of a feudal totem pole) and went on to create the best selling vodka in the world.
-When he died he was worth $130 million and was one of the richest men in Russia.
+He started out life as a Russian serf (basically at the bottom of a feudal totem pole) and went on to create the best-selling vodka in the world.
+When he died, he was worth $130 million and was one of the richest men in Russia.
 Sound familiar?
 Smirnov’s origin story is similar to that of the founder of Grey Goose vodka, who was born into a poor farming family and became a billionaire.

 Smirnov was a marketing genius.

-Smyrnov started selling his vodka in 1864, but considering this was over a century before the invention of social media, he had to find another way to spread the world about his hooch.
-His solution: give panhandlers food and drink and in return ask them to fan out around the city of Moscow, demanding Smirnoff vodka.
+Smirnov started selling his vodka in 1864, but considering this was over a century before the invention of social media, he had to get creative with his marketing techniques.
+His solution: give panhandlers food and drink and in return, ask them to fan out around the city of Moscow demanding Smirnoff vodka.
 (It worked.)

-The vodka producer wasn’t just looking to get regular people tipsy.
+The vodka producer wasn’t just looking to get everyday people tipsy.
 Smirnov wanted to earn the exclusive contract to supply vodka to the tsar of Russia at the time, Aleksandr III Aleksandrovich.
 And he did, in 1886.
 Next time you see someone wincing after a shot of Smirnoff, remind them they’re drinking the preferred libation of royalty.

 Tolstoy and Chekhov tried to shut Smirnoff down.

 When they weren’t busy writing literary masterpieces, these guys were out trying to find a way to take down the booze industry.
-In the late 19th Century, they led an anti-alcohol campaign.
-Fortunately for Smirnoff drinkers, Pyotr’s son Vladimir Smirnov was able to escape the country and bring his vodka recipe with him.
+In the late 19th Century, Leo Tolstoy and Anton Chekhov led an anti-alcohol campaign.
+Fortunately for Smirnoff drinkers, Pyotr’s son Vladimir Smirnov was able to escape the country and bring his vodka recipe with him to France.

-The “Smirnoff” spelling is a direct result of that.
+Smirnoff’s spelling is a result of the Bolshevik revolution.

-Before the Smirnovs fled Russia, there was a brief period of state control of the business.
-(In theory it was to rein in corruption and alcoholism, but it did end up making the country a lot of money…)
+Before the Smirnovs fled Russia, there was a brief period in which the state took control of the business.
+(In theory it was to rein in corruption and alcoholism, but it did end up making the country hundreds of millions of dollars).

 Smirnoff is gluten-free.

-Well, the plain stuff anyway.
-The “natural flavorings” in the flavored versions might contain trace amounts of gluten, but plain old Smirnoff vodka is made from corn, making it totally gluten-free.
+Well, the unflavored version is.
+The “natural flavorings” in the flavored versions might contain trace amounts of gluten, but Smirnoff vodka is made from corn, making it totally gluten-free.

 Smirnoff is charcoal-filtered.

 The brand offers everything from a commonplace Raspberry flavor, to gimmicky Whipped Cream.
 Don’t worry Smirnoff, we’re pretty sure that one’s burned into our brains forever.
 Sure, we’ve all seen fruit flavored vodka.
-But what about “Fluffed Marshmallow,” “Cinnamon Churros,” and “Root Beer Float”?
+But what about “Root Beer Float”?
 We’re terrified, but intrigued.

 Smirnoff Ice was used in frat hazing.

 Smirnoff Ice — everyone’s favorite malt liquor soda — was created in 1999.
 And while it saw sales slump in the 2000s, it saw a mild, and weird, resurgence when frats (and bros generally) started a tradition called “Icing a Bro.”
 This 2010 trend has infiltrated the masses over the past decade — you may even find people outside of Greek life that know what being “iced” means.